aws-samples/serverless-stream-processing-at-scale/1_CollectDeIdentify/README.md

 1. Click **Configure details**, type a name like **publish-sensor-data-every-min** into the **Name** box, and click **Create rule**.

-1. Now, if you go back to the IoT Console and Subscribe to **LifeSupportDevice/#** (IoT Core > Test > Subscribe), you should see lots of messages coming in from various hospitals.
+1. Now, if you go back to the IoT Console and Subscribe to **LifeSupportDevice/#** (IoT Core > Test > Subscribe), within a minute, you should see lots of messages coming in from various hospitals.

 ### Next